Benevento 3-2 Sampdoria

 - From the section European Football

-Serie A bottom club Benevento, who lost their first 18 games, made it two wins in a row by beating 10-man Sampdoria.
+Serie A bottom club Benevento, who had only one point from their first 18 games, made it two wins in a row by beating 10-man Sampdoria.

-Gianluca Caprari opened the scoring for Sampdoria in first-half stoppage time, but Massimo Coda equalised after being picked out by Nicolas Viola.
+Gianluca Caprari opened the scoring for Sampdoria in first-half stoppage time, but Massimo Coda equalised.

 Jacopo Sala was then sent off for the visitors before Coda made it 2-1 with a powerful free-kick.